 Soul Week-End at King Solomon’s Mines

-King Solomon’s Mine, located on 25th and Ames St, became a popular hotspot for funk music from its grand opening on October 28, 1970, to its final closing date in 1972.
-During its short lifespan, promoters used flyers like this one, which informed the community that King Solomon’s Mine was hosting an upcoming event, “Soul Week-End,” April 23, 1971.
+King Solomon’s Mine, located at 25th Street and Ames Avenue, became a popular hotspot for funk music from its grand opening on Oct.
+28, 1970, to its final closing date in 1972.
+During its short lifespan, promoters used flyers like this one, which informed the community that King Solomon’s Mine was hosting an upcoming event, “Soul Week-End,” on April 23, 1971.
 The event featured several local funk bands, including “The Fabulous Emotions” and “The Highlights,” who performed some of their most well-known hits, like “Stealing Love,” “Lulu,” and “When Tomorrow Comes.”
-The building that housed King Solomon’s Mine remains intact today as an industrial warehouse.
+In 2018, the building that housed King Solomon’s Mine remains intact as an industrial warehouse.
 (Image Courtesy of NorthOmahaHistory.com)

 LA Carnival Album Cover

 L.A.
-Carnival was a popular funk band local to Omaha in the 1960s and 70s.
-The band began their career as the Les Smith Soul Band led by Leslie Smith.
-However, when Leslie Smith was drafted into the army Lester Abrams changed their name to L.A.
+Carnival was a popular funk band local to Omaha in the 1960s and '70s.
+The band began their career as the Les Smith Soul Band, led by Leslie Smith.
+However, when Leslie Smith was drafted into the army, Lester Abrams changed the name to L.A.
 Carnival.
 While L.A.
 Carnival was given the opportunity to contribute to the national funk scene after releasing two singles, “Blind Man” and “Color,” the majority of its members couldn’t leave Omaha because they had student deferments and would be drafted to Vietnam.
 Therefore, it was not until 2003 when L.A.
 Carnival experienced a resurgence and released their album “Would Like to Pose a Question.”
-Nevertheless, the loud, eccentric graphics on the album cover capture the personality of funk and everything that the band was in the 1960s and 70s.
+Nevertheless, the loud, eccentric graphics on the album cover capture the personality of funk and everything that the band was in the 1960s and '70s.
 (Image Courtesy of Ron Cooley)

-Funk became the counterculture not only in its rhetoric but also in the lifestyle associated with the funk scene.
-Many bands were integrated in a time where racial tensions were high and uneasiness still surrounded some of the ground gained during the Civil Rights Movement.
-Sly and the Family Stone was one of the most popular integrated bands, but they also accentuated women’s representation by placing women in lead roles and set an example not only for other funk bands, but for the nation.
+Funk became a counterculture not only in its rhetoric but also in the lifestyle associated with the funk scene.
+Many bands were integrated in a time where racial tensions were high and uneasiness still surrounded some of the ground gained during the civil rights movement.
+Sly and the Family Stone were one of the most popular integrated bands, but they also accentuated women’s representation by placing women in lead roles and set an example not only for other funk bands, but for the nation.
 Individualism and embracing one’s uniqueness was a defining factor of funk seen through the song lyrics and the way the bands presented themselves, including their clothes.
 The expressive outfits worn by funk groups emphasized their open-mindedness and effort to reject the social norms of the time.
-This national definition of funk diffused into cities across the nation and, as was characteristic to funk, it was molded and adapted to make it their own.
+This national definition of funk diffused into cities across the nation and, as was characteristic of funk, it was molded and adapted to make it their own.

 "Through this process, I learned what funk is and what it meant to people.
 What funk means to me is community and coming together despite the odds.
 The odds being segregation and racial tension.
 Community is important because it allows us to see each other as people and not colors."